 High Elevations:

-Climate Change and Weather Anomalies:
+Climate Variations and Weather Irregularity:

 Moisture: